refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### Basic Views

-Following basic view component props are removed:
+The following basic view component props has been removed:

--   `cardProps` prop is removed from all basic views components.
+-   The `cardProps` prop is removed from all basic views components.
 Use `wrapperProps` prop instead.

     ```diff
       <List